erick-fda/comp8851-assignment-02/README.txt

     to ensure it is valid before calling the private recursive method.
 For example, it should ensure that k does not exceed the number of elements in the tree, which can be easily checked by ensuring it does not exceed the sum of the number of left and right children of the root node by more than one.
+K should also not be zero or less.

 4.) --------------------------------------------------------------------------------------
     a.)